logo

 Ingredients

-6. 1 Tbsp. dark cocoa (Dutch process; Droste is good)
+• 1 Tbsp. dark cocoa Dutch process; Droste is good

-13. ½ c. good-quality bittersweet chocolate, in 1” pieces or smaller (my favorite is 65 percent Belgian couverture coins)
+• ½ c. good-quality bittersweet chocolate in 1” pieces or smaller (my favorite is 70-percent-cacao chocolate)

 Instructions

-2. Over medium-high heat, whisking constantly, cook the pie filling until it thickens and comes to a boil.
-Take special care to whisk the bottom and sides of the pan constantly, where the filling is most likely to cook first.
+• Over medium-high heat, cook the pie filling until it thickens and comes to a boil, whisking constantly.
+Turn the heat down to medium and cook for about two minutes, taking special care to whisk the bottom and sides of the pan constantly.

-4. Remove from heat.
+• Remove the custard from the heat.
 Stir in the butter and the chocolate pieces.
 After a minute or so, mix to blend.

-5. Pour the filling into a bowl, spreading plastic wrap directly onto the surface of the custard to keep a thick coating from forming.
+• Pour the filling into a bowl.
+Spread plastic wrap directly onto the surface of the custard to keep a thick coating from forming.
 Put it in the refrigerator to chill thoroughly.
-This might take 6-8 hours; don't panic if the filling seems too runny before that.
-It will firm up nicely when it's really chilled.
+It might take 6-8 hours to set.

-6. If you need to chill it more quickly, spread the filling onto a rimmed baking sheet and put plastic wrap onto the top of the custard.
+• If you need the custard to set more quickly, spread it onto a rimmed baking sheet and put plastic wrap onto the top of the custard.
 When it's cooled, you can transfer it to a bowl, or go straight to filling the pie with it (just stir it a bit first).
 If you fill the pie, keep it chilled.

-7. Just before serving the pie, combine the whipping cream and the powdered sugar in the bowl of a stand mixer.
-Whip til the cream holds its shape.
+• Just before serving the pie, combine the whipping cream and the powdered sugar in the bowl of a stand mixer.
+I like only 2-3 tablespoons of powdered sugar in this topping; if you like a sweeter topping, add more.
+Whip til the cream reaches stiff peaks.
 Scoop generous dollops onto the pie, or pipe it decoratively on top.
 Garnish with dark chocolate shavings or a sprinkle of cocoa.

 Notes